eDemy-SIH/eDemy-App/README.md

 <img src="https://i.postimg.cc/HkTnNwDC/e-Demy-qr-code.png" height="300px">

-Note: The chat with ai feature might not work since it uses open ai api keys and it might expire.
+Note: The Chat With AI feature might not work since it uses OpenAI API Key which might expire.

 ## How does our software work ?